vvv-config.yml is the default config file that VVV uses to set itself up. Copy this file to

 vm_config: memory: 4096 cores: 1

-These are repositories and packages VVV pulls in to provide services, such as MySQL, PHPMyAdmin, or Memcached.
+These are repositories and packages VVV pulls in to provide additional services, such as PHPMyAdmin, TLS certificate authorities or MemcachedAdmin.

 Additional versions of PHP may also be added here.